richrd/esphome-clock-os/README.md

 - ESP32 (I'm using C3 but any ESP32 should work)
 - Rotary encoder
 - Beeper
-- Vibration motobgr
+- Vibration motor
 - Screen (128x64)

 ## Features
 - Clock and alarm
 - Games (Breakout and Snake)
 - Demos (examples of what can be done with graphics)
-- Floorplan
+- Floorplan (for controlling entities in the house)
 - Settings